beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 #### Install Go Tools

 Go tools must be installed to use the functionalities of the extension.
-Use the "**Go: Install/Update Tools**" command in VS Code, or open the WSL shell and install manually following [the guide](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).
+Use the **"Go: Install/Update Tools"** command in VS Code, or open the WSL shell and install manually following [the guide](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).

 #### Configure the remote Go extension

 The Go extension should be re-configured remotely to work properly.
 Open the VS Code settings, you will see a new **"Remote (WSL)"** tab on the top.
 Config the Go extension here.

 Or you can edit the JSON config file directly.
-Normally it's located in the WSL at "`/home/<name>/.vscode-remote/data/Machine/settings.json`".
+Normally it's located in the WSL at `/home/<name>/.vscode-remote/data/Machine/settings.json`.

 **Important:** `GOPATH` and `GOROOT` must be set for the remote Go extension, as it does not know where to read the environment variables you've set in your shell configs.